ISUGIFsingularity/canu/README.md

 Place the following into your .bashrc folder for container use

 ```
-#make sure you are in the masurca folder that corresponds to the Path2thisRepo
+#make sure you are in the canu folder that corresponds to the Path2thisRepo
-export masurcagit=`pwd`
+export canugit=`pwd`
-export PATH=$PATH:$masurcagit/wrappers
+export PATH=$PATH:$canugit/wrappers
 ```

 Place the following into your .bashrc folder to use scripts without container (preferred method unless testing container functions)

 ```
-alias masurcagit=Path2thisRepo
+alias canugit=Path2thisRepo
-export PATH=$PATH:$masurcagit/masurca
+export PATH=$PATH:$canugit/canu
 ```

 ### Notes

-For this to function properly had to add ```--bind $masurcagit:/mnt``` to the wrappers
+For this to function properly had to add ```--bind $canugit:/mnt``` to the wrappers

 Example

 ```
- singularity exec --bind $masurcagit:/mnt --bind $PWD $masurcagit/SIMG/ISUGIFsingularity-masurca-master.simg /mnt/masurca/summary.sh
+ singularity exec --bind $canugit:/mnt --bind $PWD $canugit/SIMG/ISUGIFsingularity-canu-master.simg /mnt/canu/summary.sh
 ```